Tom Murphy Player Props: Mariners vs. Athletics

 Tom Murphy At The Plate

-- Murphy is batting .232 with six doubles, a home run and two walks.
+- Murphy is hitting .232 with six doubles, a home run and two walks.

-- He has hit a home run in one of 18 games, and in 1.7% of his plate appearances.

-- Murphy has driven in a run in one game this year, and it was more than one in that game.
+- Murphy has driven in a run in one game this season, and it was more than one in that game.

-- He has scored at least one run three times this year (16.7%), including one multi-run game.
+- In three of 18 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.